ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.notification-manager/README.md

 fallback settings.
 New categories are always `active` by default to ensure you will be notified.
 This means whenever a new `category` is implemented by some adapter, the fallback settings for the given `severity` will be applied.

+You can further define to just `suppress` a category.
+The `notification-manager` will then simply acknowledge the notification, so that is does not appear in your system.

+Since js-controller version 7, adapters have the possibility to add additional `contextData` to notifications.
+This is for example used to display specific actions for the user in the Admin GUI.
+By default, the `notification-manager` will send you these notifications and will
+__NOT__ delete them, so that these stay present for later user interactions.
+However, if you decide that you don't need such interactions fort certain `category` you can disable them via the checkbox.

 ### Registering user-centric notifications
 As a user you at best know, when you want to be notified about specific situations in your system.
 Thus, the `notification-manager` provides you with an interface to register your own notifications inside